-Even with this demanding schedule, Trish can be found cheering her sons on at any one of a number of football, baseball, basketball, lacrosse or volleyball games in the greater Southern California region.
+Even with this demanding schedule, Trish can be found cheering her sons on at any one of a number of football, baseball, basketball or Lacrosse games in the greater Southern California region.
 She is the epitome of the phrase, “If you want something done right, give it to a busy person!”
 A devoted friend to so many, she has participated twice in the Avon Breast Cancer 39 Mile Walk to support friends who’ve battled the disease.
-She is deeply committed to and involved with many charities, including the Claire’s Place Foundation, the Midnight Mission for homeless in downtown LA and the Avon Breast Cancer Walk.
+She is deeply committed to and involved with many charities, including the Claire’s Place Foundation.

 A first generation Irish American, Trish hails from a large Catholic family in New Jersey.
 She attended Trenton State College in New Jersey as an accounting major in 1984 and moved to California in 1993 when she met her soon-to-be husband Nathan Dixon.
 They have been married for 20 years.